 Posted by ESPN.com's Bill Williamson

-At this point, his firing is probably the best for Lane Kiffin.
-Kiffin's phone call from the Raiders owner Al Davis today ended his 17 days on the hot seat.
+At this point, being fired is probably best for Lane Kiffin.
+Kiffin's phone call from Raiders owner Al Davis today ended his 17 days on the hot seat.
 He was twisting in the wind for nearly three weeks and the entire Raiders organization was consumed by whether Davis would actually pull the trigger.
-Now that he has, it's the best for Kiffin and the Raiders.
+Now that he has, it's best for Kiffin and the Raiders.
 Everyone can move on.

 Sure, it didn't work out in Oakland.
 Kiffin's record there was 5-15.
 But a losing record in Oakland this decade is nothing new either.
 Since losing the Super Bowl in the 2002 season, the Raiders are 20-64.
-The three other coaches -- Bill Callahan, Norv Turner and Art Shell -- are a combined 15-49 in that time.
+The three other coaches -- Bill Callahan, Norv Turner and Art Shell -- were a combined 15-49.

-But I believe prospective employers may realize that Kiffin was in a tough situation and won't worry about his combative tenure in Oakland.
+But I believe prospective employers will realize that Kiffin was in a tough situation and won't worry about his combative tenure in Oakland.

 Kiffin will no doubt emerge as a candidate for college jobs -- his name has been linked to a potential opening at Syracuse -- or offensive coordinator jobs in the NFL next year.